US Airlines Report Losses As Latest COVID-19 Spike Mars Outlook - UrduPoint

 US Airlines Report Losses As Latest COVID-19 Spike Mars Outlook

-New York, (UrduPoint / Pakistan Point News - 23rd Jul, 2020 ) :American Airlines and Southwest Airlines both reported quarterly losses Thursday as the industry reins in spending amid a shaky demand environment further weakened by the latest spike in US coronavirus cases.
+New York, (UrduPoint / Pakistan Point News - 24th Jul, 2020 ) :American Airlines and Southwest Airlines both reported quarterly losses Friday as the industry reins in spending and reduces flights amid a shaky demand environment further weakened by the latest spike in US coronavirus cases.

 Executives described volatile appetite for flying as consumers veer between the desire to escape cabin fever after lockdowns and unease as coronavirus cases rise and authorities and companies impose quarantines or other restrictions.